Travel & Stay

 Climb aboard the Mt.
 Rainier Scenic Railroad’s classic steam engine for a tour of the Nisqually Valley.

-Within the Park, The Alta Vista Trail Head and Paradise Picnic Area provide a great stop off and provide access to easy-moderate adventures.
+Within the Park, The Alta Vista Trail Head and Paradise Picnic Area provide a great stop off and access to easy-moderate adventures.

 Visit the WTA’s website for more hiking options or sign-up for a 7-day free trial to OnX Maps for detailed access to hiking trails in the area.
 Depending on where you are going you may need a Discover Pass, NW Forest Pass, or a National Parks Pass.